 After all of these documents are submitted, a Petitioner is scheduled for a hearing, often months later.
 At the hearing, a Hearing Officer, which is a trained attorney working for the State who decides the fate of your driver’s license status, will ask you several questions about your sobriety, your past, and how one is dealing with life in general in the absence of drugs and/or alcohol.
 If one brings an attorney to this hearing, you will be asked several questions by both your attorney and the State’s representative.

 If one proves their case for driver’s license reinstatement, they will more than likely be granted a restricted driver’s license, requiring the installation of an ignition interlock device, commonly called a “breathalyzer” which must be placed in their vehicle for a minimum of 12 months.
+It is important to know how to avoid problems with the ignition interlock device and what to do if a problem occurs.

 After that time period, a Petitioner must have yet another hearing with the State, where they must present all new evidence and testimony, in order to be given full licensing privileges.
 At this second hearing, the interlock company will provide the Petitioner with an annual report of their activity on the breathalyzer, which, if one wishes to be successful at the hearing, should have no violations.